The true story of a young runaway caught up in the city’s darkest vices…

 Felicity Fox, our composer, revisited the dark headspace of THE OASIS to create the music for this film.
 She wrote deep bass lines and unsettling eerie guitar and synth elements to enhance the feelings of suspense, treachery and darkness, which pervade the story.
 Complementing this, Brooke Trezise designed a full soundscape of night to make the images and the places depicted in the story feel real and three dimensional.
 Both soundscape and soundtrack mixed by Sam Petty at Efilm, ultimately give the film its power.

-In conclusion, making WALL BOY was possibly the sharpest learning curve I have experienced in recent years - exhilarating and terrifying in equal amounts.
-The final film is a collaboration to the utmost detail and I'm eternally thankful to all its passionate and generous contributors without whom it could never have come to fruition.
-Packaged together with POLLY AND ME, the film will certainly fulfill its social purpose but the artistic appreciation remains to be seen and ultimately lies with the audience!
+In conclusion, making WALL BOY was possibly the sharpest learning curve I have experienced in recent years — exhilarating and terrifying in equal amounts.
+The final film is a collaboration to the utmost detail and I’m eternally thankful to all its passionate and generous contributors without whom it could never have come to fruition.
+Packaged together with POLLY AND ME, the film will certainly fulfil its social purpose but the artistic appreciation remains to be seen and ultimately lies with the audience!

 During the 2 years immersed in street life for the making of THE OASIS, both Ian Darling and I heard many shocking tales of struggle and survival.
 There was just so much powerful material that couldn’t fit in the documentary.

-In the considerable aftermath of the release of THE OASIS, the Shark Island team were strategising how to keep youth issues high on the social agenda and realized there was still a wealth of stories to be told that could further captivate audiences and call them to arms.
+In the considerable aftermath of the release of THE OASIS, the Shark Island team were strategising how to keep youth issues high on the social agenda and realised there was still a wealth of stories to be told that could further captivate audiences and call them to arms.